mnagy94/jexer/docs/images.md

 Design Goals - Secondary
 ------------------------

-The secondary ("nice-to-have") design goals are:
+The secondary ("nice-to-have") design goals are listed below.
+These might not all be possible, but will kept in mind:

 * Minimal redundant network traffic for on-screen data that is
   repeated: either on screen in multiple places, or in the same place